soundsaboutriso2020/soundsaboutriso2020.github.io/_works/authorized-to-work.md

 size: 11" x 14" each
 color: Yellow, Bright Red, Fluorescent Pink, Metallic Gold, Steel, Black, Teal, Indigo
 specs: All prints in the set are in a limited edition of 30.
+alttext: Drums on Paper - Collector's Edition, a print by Various Artists published by Authorized to Work in the US Press.
 temp_notes:
 ---